Whether you’re washing your dog or watering your garden, we’ve got the faucet for you

 Best for: Avid gardeners and homeowners in warmer climates

 A yard hydrant consists of an underground pipe that emerges 2 or 3 feet above the ground's surface, accompanied by a valve designed for water release.
-Unlike home-connected fixtures, yard hydrants are one of the only types of outdoor faucets that find utility in regions with limited water access, such as rural areas or places with insufficient water pressure.
+Unlike home-connected fixtures, yard hydrants are one of the only outdoor faucets that find utility in regions with limited water access, such as rural areas or places with insufficient water pressure.
 Moreover, they prove invaluable in furnishing water to expansive yards positioned too far from the residence for a feasible hose connection.

 While straightforward, setting up yard hydrants necessitates extending the plumbing from the home to the chosen hydrant location, all of which must lie below the frost line.